NOT UNDER THE LAW BUT UNDER GRACE

 We are to work so we may be able to give to the needy Christians.

-… but rather let him labour, working with his hands the thing which is good, that he may have to give to him that needeth.
+Let him who stole steal no longer, but rather let him labor, working with his hands what is good, that he may have something to give him who has need.
 (Ephesians 4:28)

 It is necessary also that we support the Lord’s work, as the Lord guides us to do so.